warcooft/codeigniter4-multi-smtp-config/README.md

 $email->clear();
 ```

-You can use a different vendor/driver by providing the group name in the second parameter.
+You can use a different mail config by providing the group name in the second parameter.

 ```php
 helper('multi_email');